Showers taper off, winds then in favor of lake-effect and colder conditions

-Elmira, N.Y.
-(WETM) – More showers are on the way.
+Binghamton, N.Y.
+(WIVT) – More showers are on the way.
 When do we dry out?
-Details below:
+Details below

 TODAY: